simonmichael/hledger/hledger/hledger.m4.md

 which must be 2-24 uppercase letters, digits, or `'`, `.`, `_`, `-`, beginning with a letter and ending with a letter or digit. hledger will convert known currency symbols to [ISO 4217 currency codes](https://en.wikipedia.org/wiki/ISO_4217#Active_codes), capitalise letters, replace spaces with `-`, replace other unsupported characters with `C<HEXBYTES>`, and prepend or append `C` if needed.
+The no-symbol commodity will be translated as `CC`.

 #### Beancount balance assignments